 What we don’t: No rainfly vents and all-mesh body suffers in high winds.

 For the true budget seekers among us, Kelty’s Late Start is another decent backpacking tent at a very low price point.
 This tent is about as simple as they come, with an all-mesh body and bathtub floor, simple crisscrossing pole structure, and one door and vestibule.
-Set up is a breeze with pole sleeves at each corner (this is a bit archaic, but it still gets the job done), and despite the robust 68-denier fly and floor, the Late Start is competitively lightweight at just 4.5 pounds.
+Set-up is a breeze with pole sleeves at each corner (this is a bit archaic, but it still gets the job done), and despite the robust 68-denier fly and floor, the Late Start is reasonably lightweight (for a budget tent, that is) at 4 pounds 12 ounces all in.
 For summer backpackers who want to keep their pack weight in check, it’s a roomy alternative to the cramped C Bar 2 above.

 See the Kelty Late Start 2

-Alps Mountaineering Lynx 1 budget backpacking tentPackaged weight: 4 lbs.
-1 oz.
+Alps Mountaineering Lynx 1 budget backpacking tentPackaged weight: 4 lb.
+1.0 oz.

 What we like: Bargain-basement price and good feature set for solo backpackers.